askn37/multix-zinnia-updi4avr-firmware-builder/libraries/UPDI4AVR/examples/UPDI4AVR_FW634B/README_en.md

 ### Enabling HV control

-To enable the HV control function of `UPDI4AVR` in an existing `AVRDUDE`, it has been changed to use the following posterity file settings.
+To enable the HV control function of `UPDI4AVR` in an existing `AVRDUDE`, it has been changed to use the following configuration file settings.
 An `idr` descriptor is required in the corresponding `part` section, which is not its intended purpose.

 ```sh
 part # Any 'UPDI' device parts